lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 - Next to Assigned MFA device, choose "Manage"
 - Choose "Virtual MFA Device"
 - On your phone: Use an MFA application such as "Google Authenticator" https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US&gl=US; follow the instructions, scan the QR code, etc. (Easy setup.)

+## Step: add aws cloud9 to chrome browser 3rd party cookies
+#### If using the chrome browser, you may need to add "https://console.aws.amazon.com/" to the list of all cookies allowed domains. settings -> cookies -> add whitelist 3rd party etc.

 ## Step: log into aws console using the role you just created: